 So, you can imagine why I was a bit nervous smelling paint in our brand-new building.

 How to have a healthy pregnancy

-I’m no doctor, but this is advice I learned from my doctor as well as researching how to have a healthy pregnancy.
-I include lessons from my own pregnancy, both the good and the bad, and boiled down the most important factors you need to have a healthy pregnancy:
+I’m no doctor, so please consult with yours for professional advice.
+But this is what I learned from my doctor as well as researching how to have a healthy pregnancy.
+I include lessons I learned, both the good and the bad, and boiled down the most important factors:

 1. Attend all your prenatal appointments